preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 Adjust the shapes
 -------------------
-Note that when you add a new shape it is placed in upper left corner of the canvas.
+Note that when you add a new shape it's placed in the upper left corner of the canvas, and text above may not be seen.
 It that is not the intended position, use drag and drop to place the new shape.
 You can place a shape anywhere within the canvas.

 To adjust the size of the shape, click it and use the handles to drag to the desired size.